GanchengZhu/Pupilio/README.md

 <div align="center">
   <b>Python SDK for Pupil.IO eye tracker</b><br/><br/>
 </div>

 **pupilio** is a lightweight Python SDK for the Pupil.IO eye-trackers developed by Hangzhou Shenning Technology Co., Ltd. It offers a user-friendly interface that covers core eye-tracking functions like data recording, calibration,  validation, and real-time access to gaze data. <br/><br/>
 Pupilio seamlessly integrates with popular platforms such as PsychoPy and PyGame, it enables quick development of eye-tracking studies.

 ## Features

-- **High-performance control**: Manage the Pupil.IO Eye Tracker with high sampling rates and precise eye movement and pupil data.
+- **Precision Tracking**: Capture high-frequency eye movement and pupil dynamics with lab-grade accuracy.
-- **Flexible Integration**: Supports integration with popular platforms like PsychoPy and PyGame.
+- **Seamless Compatibility**: Native integration with PsychoPy, PyGame, and other Python experimental platforms.
-- **User-friendly Interface**: Intuitive controls for calibration, validation, and data recording.
+- **Intuitive Workflow**: Simplified calibration, validation, and recording with minimal setup.

 ## What's Pupil.IO?

 <div align="center">